WGN-TV: Canadian distribution

-In April 1985, the Canadian Radio-television and Telecommunications Commission (CRTC) approved eligibility for the signals of WGN-TV and fellow American superstations WTBS, WOR-TV and WPIX to be retransmitted as foreign services by multichannel television providers within Canada.
-Under CRTC linkage rules first implemented in 1983 that require providers to offer U.S.-based program services in discretionary tiers tied to Canadian services, WGN-TV/WGN America and other authorized U.S. superstations typically have been sold to prospective subscribers of one or more domestic premium services—such as Crave (formerly First Choice and The Movie Network), Starz (formerly Moviepix and The Movie Network Encore), Super Channel, Super Écran and Western Canada-based regional pay services Movie Central (the original user of the Superchannel name, now defunct) and Encore Avenue (also now defunct).
-However, some providers have chosen to offer WGN in a specialty tier under a related rule that allows for an eligible superstation of the provider's choice to be carried on a non-premium tier.
-(Although KWGN-TV has also been authorized for carriage by the CRTC since that point, the Denver sister station is not carried on any multichannel television providers within Canada.)
+In April 1985, the Canadian Radio-television and Telecommunications Commission (CRTC) approved eligibility for the signals of WGN-TV—and fellow American superstations WTBS, WOR-TV, and WPIX—to be retransmitted as foreign services by multichannel television providers in Canada.
+Under CRTC linkage rules, first implemented in 1983, that require providers to offer U.S.-based program services in discretionary tiers tied to Canadian services, WGN-TV, WGN America, and other authorized U.S. superstations typically have been sold to prospective subscribers of domestic premium services—such as Crave, Starz, Super Channel, Super Écran, and Western Canada-based regional pay services Movie Central and Encore Avenue.
+Some providers, however, choose to offer WGN in a specialty tier under a related rule that allows for an eligible superstation of the provider's choice to be carried on a non-premium tier.
+(Note: Denver-based station KWGN-TV has also been authorized for carriage by the CRTC since that point but is not carried on any multichannel television providers in Canada.)

-After United Video began offering a separate national feed of WGN upon the stateside implementation the Syndex rules in January 1990, most Canadian cable providers began to replace the Chicago signal with the superstation feed as well.
-(Among the country's satellite providers, Star Choice [now Shaw Direct] began carrying the national feed upon the satellite provider's 1994 launch; Bell ExpressVu [now Bell Satellite TV] began distributing the Chicago-area signal when it commenced operations in 1996.)
+After United Video began offering a separate national feed of WGN upon the U.S. implementation of the Syndex rules in January 1990, most Canadian cable providers began to replace the Chicago signal with the superstation feed.
+(Note: Among Canadian satellite providers, Star Choice [now Shaw Direct] began carrying the national feed upon the satellite provider's 1994 launch; Bell ExpressVu [now Bell Satellite TV] began distributing the Chicago-area signal when it commenced operations in 1996.)
 As a network affiliate, WGN-TV provided WB and CW programs to areas of Canada distant from the Canadian–U.S. border that could not receive over-the-air signals of other WB/CW affiliates from American cities.
-The WGN local feed was subjected to fewer sports blackouts than WGN America had been subjected to prior to the separation of the national and local feeds, as blackouts of programming to which Canadian broadcasters hold domestic rights apply only to imported U.S.-based specialty channels.
-However, simultaneous substitution rules have applied to certain CW programs that were also carried by Canadian-based terrestrial networks (such as Global, Citytv and CTV 2).
+The WGN local feed was subjected to fewer sports blackouts than WGN America had before the separation of the national and local feeds; blackouts of programming to which Canadian broadcasters hold domestic rights apply only to imported U.S.-based specialty channels.
+Simultaneous substitution rules have applied to certain CW programs that were also carried by Canada-based terrestrial networks.
 The WGN-TV feed had also previously been available as part of the NHL Centre Ice sports package, primarily for simulcasts of Chicago Blackhawks games that WGN-TV aired until the 2018–19 season.